TrashMob-eco/TrashMob/README.md

 ## High Priority Post Launch Items
 These items did not make the cut for launch but need to be done
   1. Ensure user can't multi-click buttons
+  1. Allow site to access user's location for better map zoom
+  1. Allow map to respond to changes in country, region, city or postal code
   1. Check response codes from APIs are correct
   1. Fix Terms of Service accept popup
   1. Fix welcome user message on main header
   1. Logout button should not be available if not logged in
   1. Login button should not be available if already logged in
   1. Allow event location to be dragged with visual indicator
-  1. Add Facebook / Google / Twitter logins
+  1. Add Google / Twitter / Instagram / Apple logins
   1. Add Patreon
   1. Convert classes to Functional Components
   1. Redeploy test environment with standardized names